-Location: Hyannis, MA Category: Faculty Positions Posted On: Mon Sep 9 2019 Job Description:
+Location: Hyannis, MA Category: Staff Positions Posted On: Thu Jul 23 2020 Job Description:

-Reporting to the Adult Education Center Program Director of the Adult Education Center (AEC), the Instructor is responsible for teaching English to Speakers of Other Languages (ESOL) in a respectful, student-centered, culturally inclusive setting while adhering to the Massachusetts Department of Elementary and Secondary Education (DESE) guidelines under the Adult and Community Learning Services (ACLS) unit.
+Reporting to the AEC Program Director, Instructors are responsible for teaching English to Speakers of Other Languages (ESL) in a respectful, student-centered, culturally inclusive setting while adhering to the Massachusetts Department of Elementary and Secondary Education (DESE) guidelines under the Adult and Community Learning Services (ACLS) unit.

 EXAMPLES OF DUTIES:

-Aligning all curriculum, lesson plans, and instruction to incorporate lead learning standards from the Massachusetts ESOL Curriculum Frameworks and the College and Career Readiness Standards for Adult Education (CCRSAE).
+Aligning all curriculum, lesson plans, and instruction to incorporate lead learning standards from the Massachusetts ESL Curriculum Frameworks and the College and Career Readiness Standards for Adult Education (CCRSAE).

 Following research-based best practices for effective adult learning when delivering the Massachusetts Curriculum Frameworks and the CCRSAE.